ezh0v/pumpkin/.github/CONTRIBUTING.md

 # Contributing Guidelines

-AI generated PRs will not be accepted without discussion.
+Please open an issue to discuss your proposal before submitting a PR.

+PRs created with AI tools are allowed only after prior discussion.
+Please open an issue first.

-- Fork the project on GitHub.
+- Fork the repository.
-- Make your feature addition or bug fix in a branch.
-Example branches: (`feature/name`) / (`fix/name`).
+- Create a branch for your changes, for example `feature/name` or `fix/name`.
-- Push your branch to GitHub.
+- Push your branch to your fork and open a PR against this repository.
-- Send a Pull Request.
-Include a description of your changes.
+- In the PR description, include a link to any related issues.